aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-text/wordart/_index.md

 **Using Aspose.Slides**

-First, we create a simple text using this Java code:
+First, we create a simple text using this PHP code:

 ```php
   $pres = new Presentation();